rickyqin005/RHSX/README.md

 Adds a user to the trader list, granting access to the platform.

 ### /trader info
-Displays general account information.
+Displays the user's general account information.

 ### /trader position
-Displays the users current positions.
+Displays the user's current positions.

 ### /submit limit [ticker] [direction] [quantity] [limit_price]
 Submits a limit order.